kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 ## Step 3: Get Started with Installation

-In this tutorial, you only need to execute one command for installation, the template of which is shown below:
+You only need to run one command for all-in-one installation.
+The template is as follows:

 ```bash
 ./kk create cluster [--with-kubernetes version] [--with-kubesphere version]